cauetron/iphan-model/README.md

 > e - walk one step into de negative Y-axis

-> c - hide the ceiling
+> c - hide/show the ceiling

-> f - hide the ceiling frame
+> f - hide/show the ceiling frame

-> b - hide the walls of the building
+> b - hide/show the walls of the building

-> h - hide objects with a lot of details
+> h - hide/show objects with a lot of details

+> n -

+> m -

 > 1 - open the first door